 SECTION 6.
 Personnel

 Section 6.1.
-Board members shall only consider employment of personnel after receiving and fully considering the recommendation of the [School Leader/other title/management organization.]
+Board members shall only consider employment of personnel after receiving and fully considering the recommendation of the Executive Director.

 SECTION 6.2.
-Consideration for employment of the [School Leader/other title/management organization] shall be made based on the needs and interests of the school.
+Consideration for employment of the Executive Director shall be made based on the needs and interests of the school.
 Decisions shall be made based on qualifications, experience, philosophy, verifiable performance, and fiscal feasibility related to compensation.
 All hiring decisions shall be made in accordance with the Equal Opportunity Employment Act and any policies of the board and shall not be made based upon race, gender or national origin or other factors prohibited by law.

 SECTION 6.3.
 Board members shall ensure regular and impartial evaluations of all staff and the appropriate supervisor or supervising body shall provide timely, written feedback related to formal evaluations.